Tableau - Testing in Non-Production Environments

 DataConnections

-It is vital to test at least one connection to each data source or database.
-Ensure both live connections and extracts function correctly.
+Ensure that at least one connection for each data source or database is tested.
+Verify that both live connections and extracts work as expected.
+Key areas to check include:

 • ODBC Connections